g1eny0ung/blog/content/posts/hugo-tutorial-series-1-meta-tags-for-seo/index.md

 For more information, you can visit the [Introduction to structured data markup in Google Search](https://developers.google.com/search/docs/appearance/structured-data/intro-structured-data).

 We can add structured data to our Hugo site by adding the internal `schema.html` template to single templates.
-For example, you may have below code in your `single.html`:
+For example, you may have the below code in your `single.html`:

 ```html
 <article>